lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 </ol>
 <b>Note</b>:
 Step 2 utilizes the property that when n is much smaller than N, the probability of a coalescence event in a given generation with k sequences (i.e., for k genes to have k-1 ancestors in the previous generation) is approximately k(k-1)/(4N).
 Thus, the amount of waiting time (measured in 2N-generation units) during which there are k lineages, T(k), has approximately an exponential distribution with mean k(k-1)/2.
 The mean of an exponential distribution is equal to the decay rate of the same distribution (i.e., λ).
+Since you have access to a uniform random number generator, generating a random number distributed with other distribution whose CDF you know is easy using the inversion method.
+So, generate a uniform random number, u, in [0,1), then calculate x by: x = log(1-u)/(−λ), where λ is the rate parameter of the exponential distribution.
+Now, x is a random number with an exponential distribution.
+Note that log above is ln, the natural logarithm.

 <b>Primary CoJava functions</b>
 <br/>